mvolkmann/blog/src/rust.md

 fn main() {
     let pt = Point2D { x: 1.0, y: 2.0 };
-    take_point(pt);
+    // A copy is passed because the Point2D type implements the copy trait. take_point(pt);
     // We can still use pt because ownership was not transferred. println!("pt = {:?}", pt);

     let numbers = vec![1, 2, 3];
+    // Ownership is transferred because
-    take_vector(numbers); // error "borrow of moved value: `numbers`"
+    // the Vec type does not implement the Copy trait. take_vector(numbers); // error: borrow of moved value: `numbers`
-    // We cannot still use numbers because ownership was transferred. println!("numbers = {:?}", numbers); // value borrowed here after move }
+    // We cannot use numbers here because ownership was transferred. println!("numbers = {:?}", numbers); // value borrowed here after move }
 ```